mw-orcl/adb-connectors/bot-supply/botsupply-connector-guide.md

-## **Creating a connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW) **
+# Creating a connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW)

-This guide shows you how to configure connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW) These instructions use JDBC Thin driver from Oracle.
+This guide shows you how to configure connection from BotSupply Insights to  Oracle Autonomous Data Warehouse (ADW).
+These instructions use JDBC Thin driver from Oracle.

 | Validation Matrix  | Version  |